Product prototyping is one of the most rewarding things you can do in the process of developing a new product.

 Prototypes enable you to test and refine how well your product design functions.

-In developing a prototype, you will be able to see how your product will actually function.
+In developing a prototype, you will be able to see how your product will actually function; they allow you to explore the functions of your product early on in development, which allows you to identify and fix problems before they become a full-blown production issue.
 It is easy to miss possible design flaws whilst in the concept sketching phase.
 But these often are revealed as the product takes a three-dimensional form.
 The prototyping process will allow you to make adjustments to your product to ensure it functions as intended.

 Prototyping encourages evaluation of performance on the materials used.